-Thank you for your interest in THE LAND OF YESTERDAY and THE SPINNER OF DREAMS.
+Thank you for your interest in my books.
 Below, you will find my official bio, book info, blurbs, and high-resolution author and cover images.
-For additional information or inquiries, please message me through my literary agent, Thao Le at thao (at) dijkstraagency.com.
-For requests regarding media, ARCS, or events, please contact my publicist kristopher.kam (at) harpercollins.com.
+For additional information or inquiries about media, ARCS, or events, please message me through my literary agent, Thao Le at thao (at) dijkstraagency.com.

-K. A. Reynolds is a poet and author from Winnipeg, Canada, currently residing in the wilds of Maine.
+K. A. Reynolds is a poet and author from Winnipeg, Canada, currently residing in Vermont, USA.
 Her superpowers include daydreaming, smiling, and saving spiders from certain peril.
-When not typing, hiking, or caring for the elderly, she enjoys swapping bad jokes with her numerous offspring, herding various furry beasts, and reading strange and colorful tales expertly crafted by other imagination astronauts in love with words.
+When not typing, hiking, or tripping up the stairs, she enjoys swapping bad jokes with her numerous offspring, herding various furry beasts, and reading strange and colorful tales expertly crafted by other imagination astronauts in love with words.
 Visit her at www.kareynoldsbooks.com.

 The Land of Yesterday Details

 Grade Level: 3-7